tymyrddin/blue/source/docs/current/virtual/elk-vs-open-search.md

 ## Choosing a data analytics platform

 CVE Numbering Authorities (CNAs) require robust data ingestion and analysis platforms to handle vulnerability reports, case data, and metrics for operational decision-making.
-While the exact stack used by DIVD is not publicly disclosed, it likely revolves around a powerful search and analytics stack such as ELK (Elasticsearch, Logstash, Kibana) or its open-source fork OpenSearch.
+While the exact stack used by CNA's is not publicly disclosed, it likely revolves around a powerful search and analytics stack such as ELK (Elasticsearch, Logstash, Kibana) or its open-source fork OpenSearch.
 Key requirements include:

 * Ingesting and normalizing structured and unstructured case data.
 * Generating custom dashboards for analysts, management, and reporting.